pearu/sympycore/doc/demo0_1.rst

 >>> poly1 + poly2
 2 + x + 3*x**2 + 9*x**3 + 6*x**4

-And the other is suitable for multivariate sparse polynomials:
+And the other representation is suitable for multivariate sparse
+polynomials:

 >>> P = PolynomialRing[(x,y)]
 >>> poly1 = P({(1,2):7, (300,4):5})